Marriage and Civil Union Licenses

 A marriage license and marriage certificate are different documents.
 The marriage license permits a marriage to take place.
 The marriage certificate indicates that a legal marriage has been performed.

-- The prospective applicants must appear together in person before a marriage license agent to apply for a marriage license.
+- Applicants must appear together in person before an agent prior to the ceremony to pick up their license.
 Proxies are not allowed.

-- The marriage license is good only in, but is valid throughout, the State of Hawaii.
+- The license is only valid within the State of Hawaii.

 - There are no state residence or U.S. citizenship requirements.